EngineeringSoftware/CoditT5/README.md

 - `scores-${dataset}-${model}.json`: the list of automatic metrics per sample.

-## Code for Cobining CodeT5 and CoditT5
+## Code for Combining CodeT5 and CoditT5

-[sec-rerank]: #code-for-cobining-codet5-and-coditt5
+[sec-rerank]: #code-for-combining-codet5-and-coditt5

 Requires the dataset at `data/${model}/${dataset}/`, the trained models at `models/${model}/${dataset}/model/`.